CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 Note that while the Docker image is immutable, running `docker build` on the same Dockerfile does not guarantee an identical image.
-If scipy has been updated since, the 2nd built image will have a newer version of scipy.
+If SciPy has been updated since the image was last built, the 2nd-built image will have a newer version of SciPy.

-Dockerfiles can be kept in github, and linked to DockerHub so that the image is rebuilt with every change to the Dockerfile.
+Dockerfiles can be kept in GitHub, and linked to DockerHub so that the image is rebuilt with every change to the Dockerfile.
 This is the best of both worlds- an immutable image is managed by DockerHub, but documentation on how that image was built is kept under version control.

 DockerHub identifies images by their digest, so the chance of collision is low.
-Sharing a DockerHub managed image can be done by providing your docker repository and a tag and digest
+Sharing a DockerHub managed image can be done by providing your docker repository, a tag, and the digest.

 .. code-block:: bash

     docker pull internal-registry/my-project@sha256:b2ea388fdbabb22f10f2e9ecccaccf9efc3a11fbd987cf299c79825a65b62751

-The downside of Docker Images is that docker is high in entrophy.
+The downside of Docker Images is that docker is high in entropy.
 The Docker Engine has no long-term support verion [https://github.com/moby/moby/issues/20424].
 This could result in `docker load` suddenly not working [https://github.com/moby/moby/issues/20380] after upgrading system docker to a later version.

-Multi Environmental Management
+Multi-Environmental Management
 ==============================

 Pulp